 Although these days I am able to focus more on the good times, I still miss my best friend, and don’t wish having to make the call to end your pets life on anyone.
 Ever.
 I do have a sense of peace knowing that both my fur babies had a good full life of love, I am forever grateful for the pawprints they left on my heart, and hope they are roaming freely and peacefully at Rainbow Bridge.

 For pet parents who have lost a beloved cat, it can be difficult to find books specifically on how to deal with the loss of a feline friend.
-There seem to be a lot of books written on the loss of dogs so when I found this book it was exactly what I needed.
+There seems to be a lot of books written on the loss of dogs so when I found the book Soul Comfort for Cat Lovers, it was exactly what I needed.
 I hope it will bring many more comfort.

-For as much as we miss living a block from the ocean, instead of being resentful about the way things were handled, I am looking at it as blessing in disguise that spurred us out of a worsening situation that could have had devastating health effects.
+For as much as we miss living a block from the ocean, instead of being resentful about the way things were at the end, I am looking at it as a blessing in disguise that spurred us out of a worsening situation that could have had devastating health effects.
 And I have eased into all the warm and fuzzy memories and how forever thankful I am for that beautiful beach life experience we were able to enjoy, plus good friends made along the way.

-As for the pain, loss, and devastation left by the fires and floods, there is so much recovery and rebuilding of lives and entire communities to be done for years to come, but it’s beautiful to see the resiliency already shining through.
+As for the pain, loss, and devastation left by the fires and floods, there is so much recovery and rebuilding to be done in lives and entire communities for years to come, but it’s beautiful to see the resilience already shining through.
 It’s incredibly heartwarming to see people coming together to support each other and help one another out.
 Like so many others have expressed I am grateful and humbled to be part of such a caring community.

 This Ted Talk from a woman who’s house was burnt down not once, but twice, and how losing everything can set you free inspires hope and offers comfort.

 2017 was a tough year for so many.
 I’m so ready to bounce back big in 2018.
 By the same token, whenever you feel lost, just know you’re never alone.
-To resiliency, letting go, finding your way back to gratitude, and light seeking…whatever road it takes you on and however much time you need.
+To resilience, letting go, finding your way back to gratitude, and light seeking…whatever road it takes you on and however much time you need.
 As hard as it is sometimes, trust your journey.
-XO
+Sending lots of love and light, XO

 What about you?
-Hopefully 2017 was a great year for you, but if you faced some challenges, maybe some you’re even still in the process of bouncing back from, it would also be inspiring to hear how you were able to exercise resiliency and overcome those obstacles.
+Hopefully 2017 was a great year for you, but if you faced some challenges, maybe some you’re even still in the process of bouncing back from, it would also be inspiring to hear how you were able to exercise resilience and overcome those obstacles?